10 chic restaurants to meet up with friends

 Kunigawa: the place to be!

-In the heart of the 8th arrondissement, Kunigawa maintains its position without ever giving in to summer’s ease.
+In the heart of the 8th arrondissement, Kunigawa maintains its position without ever succumbing to summer’s ease.
+Sashimi, chirashi and tempura are served with the utmost precision and freshness.

 📍Kinugawa Matignon, 1Bis Rue Jean Mermoz, 75008 Paris